 - Dry ice cannot be used since it will freeze the vaccines early in shipping.
 It’s great for frozen food, but we don’t ever want vaccines to freeze.

-- Refrigerate them as soon as possible.
-On 100° F days, you should watch for the vaccines.
+- Refrigerate vaccines as soon as possible.
+On 100° F days, you should watch for the vaccines to arrive.
 A perfect shipment of vaccines can be destroyed after sitting on the front porch for a few hours.

 - It’s ideal if the ice pack is melted when it arrives – we don’t want the vaccine to freeze.